borgbackup/borg/docs/deployment/hosting-repositories.rst

 home directory.

 The following ``~user/.ssh/authorized_keys`` file is the most important piece for a correct deployment.
-It allows the user to login via their public key (which must be provided by the user), and restricts SSH access to safe operations only.
+It allows the user to log in via their public key (which must be provided by the user), and restricts SSH access to safe operations only.